b1conrad/browser-agent/README.md

 set up your own, by

-- installing a pico-engine (in the cloud somewhere) and installing the rulesets listed at the [G2S project](https://github.com/Picolab/G2S) (note that you won't need to set up an agency)
+- installing and running a pico-engine (in the cloud somewhere) and registering the rulesets listed at the [G2S project](https://github.com/Picolab/G2S) (note that you _won't_ need to set up an agency)
 - creating a Pico Agent with the
 `org.sovrin.router` ruleset installed in it
 - giving it a channel named "router_request" with type "well_known"

-once this is done, you'll be able to configure the inbound router in your local Pico Agent using
+once you have access to a routing agent, you'll be able to configure the inbound router in your local Pico Agent using

-- for "router host" the web address of the cloud-based pico-engine
+- for "router host" the web address of the cloud-based pico-engine hosting your router pico
-- for "router request eci" the id of the well_known/router_request channel
+- for "router request eci" the id of the well_known/router_request channel of your router pico
 - for "router label" the name of the router pico